makaroni4/notenote/README.md

 ### `note push`

-By default, `note push` will push only if there were no changes or deletions in your notes.
-If you want to push everything run:
+By default, `note push` will commit and push only if there were no changes or deletions in your notes.

 ### `note push!`

-Open editor with all notes:
+`note push!` doesn't do any checks, it commits and pushes all your changes.

 ### `note pull`

 `note pull` simply does `git pull --ff-only` to safely pull new notes from Github.

 ### `note all`

+Opens note folder in your editor.

+### `note version`

+Prints out the current `notenote` version.

 ## Markdown